Table of Contents

 Benefits of Predictive Analytics in Healthcare

-The adoption of predictive analytics in healthcare offers several benefits, such as:
+The future of predictive analytics in healthcare

 Predictive Modeling in Healthcare